Graph Burning: Bounds and Hardness

-Since we obtain a contradiction in all possible scenarios, we can conclude that $b_T(G_s) > b(G)$, which completes the proof. \end{proof}

-Now, we consider the complexity of the total burning problem.
+Now, we consider the complexity of the total burning problem (i.e., \BNP{} on the total graphs).
 For any class of graphs $\mathcal{C}$, let $\mathcal{C}_s=\{G_s:G\in \mathcal{C}\}$, where $G_s$ is the spike graph of $G$.
-It follows from Lemma~\ref{lem:TotalSpike} that if the \BNP\ problem is \NPC\ for a graph class $\mathcal{C}$, then for any graph class $\mathcal{C}'$ such that $\mathcal{C}_s\subseteq \mathcal{C'}$ the total burning number problem is \NPC\ for $\mathcal{C}'$.
+It follows from Lemma~\ref{lem:TotalSpike} that if the \BNP\ is \NPC\ for a graph class $\mathcal{C}$, then the total burning number problem is \NPC\ for any graph class $\mathcal{C}'$ such that $\mathcal{C}_s\subseteq \mathcal{C'}$.
 In particular, let $\mathcal{C}$ be the collection of bounded degree trees (i.e., trees having their maximum degree bounded by a constant).
 Since the spike graphs of bounded degree trees are again bounded degree trees, we have $\mathcal{C}_s\subseteq \mathcal{C}$.
-Therefore, as the \BNP\ problem is \NPC\ for bounded degree trees, we have the following theorem.
+Therefore, as the \BNP\ is \NPC\ for bounded degree trees, we have the following theorem.